ccyandy9582/edr-crawler/README.md

 # edr-crawler
-my friend ask me to do
+My friend ask me to help that optimse his works.
+EDR is the website to get the Hong Kong doctor information.

-crawl the chinese name, english name, phone, email on edr
+This program will crawl the chinese name, english name, phone, email on the EDR.

-the result will be exported to doctor.xlsx
+The result will be exported to doctor.xlsx

-# run
+# How to run
-execute the index.py
+execute the index.py - you are required to install python before run.